Strategic Assessment of the Perth and Peel Regions

 View a map of the amended boundary (PDF 300KB).

 The Strategic Assessment will not just consider the environmental impacts of future urban development, but also the industrial land, transport, infrastructure corridors and future basic raw material extraction required to support future development.

-- the plan to address matters of national environmental significance (MNES Plan); and
+- plan to address matters of national environmental significance (MNES Plan)

-- the assessment report of the impacts associated with implementing the MNES Plan (Impact Assessment Report).
+- assessment report of the impacts associated with implementing the MNES Plan (Impact Assessment Report).

 In parallel, the EPA will prepare section 16(e) advice to assess future impacts on state environmental matters.
 The section 16(e) advice will provide guidance to WA Minister for Environment for future decision making.

 View a chart illustrating the relationship between these documents and the Strategic Assessment process (PDF 137KB) .